autumn-order/eve_esi/CONTRIBUTING.md

 - Logging
 - Integration & unit testing

+Note: For logging, please use `#[cfg(not(tarpaulin_include))]` to exempt the log macros from code coverage as `cargo tarpaulin` will report the line as uncovered when they aren't necessary for test coverage.
+See examples below for usage.

 See `src/oauth2/jwt/task.rs` for an example of how these best practices are followed.
 See `tests/alliance/get_alliance_information.rs` for an example of how to write integration tests for the endpoints.